-If you’re not nursing, there are some important items to have at home to ensure you’re comfortable as you work to slow – and eventually stop – your milk supply.
+If you’re not nursing, there are some critical items to have at home to ensure you’re comfortable as you work to slow – and eventually, stop – your milk supply.

-Of course, make sure to have the formula of your choice on hand, as well as a set of sterilized bottles and anything else you need to formula feed your baby.
+Of course, have the formula of your choice, a set of sterilized bottles, and anything else you need to formula feed your baby.

 1. Cold cabbage leaves

-It’s believed that cabbage leaves can help relieve swelling and reduce pain in your breasts while slowing down your milk supply.
-Just follow the step-by-step instructions to make sure you’re getting the most relief from of your cabbage.
+It’s believed that cabbage leaves can help relieve swelling and reduce breast pain while slowing down your milk supply.
+Follow the step-by-step instructions to get the most relief from your cabbage.

 2. A tight-fitting bra

 Wearing a tight-fitting sports bra can help reduce your milk production.
-It will most likely feel uncomfortable the first few days, but the compression will help naturally slow down your milk supply over time.
+It will likely feel uncomfortable the first few days, but the compression will help naturally slow down your milk supply.